 In July 2011 Vistaflow Tower was constructed to provided a public viewing platform and drip irrigation system for the garden.

-Update: Due to volunteers moving onto other art and greening projects, the Tinges Commons community garden was retired over the spring of 2012.
-The public art kiosk continues to be curated by residents of the Mirkwood House.
+Update: After volunteers moving onto other art and greening projects, the Tinges Commons community garden was retired over the spring of 2012.
+The public art kiosk continues to be utilized by local artists.